-Noise Criterion – NC – level is a standard describing relative loudness of a space within a range of frequencies.
+Noise Criterion – NC – level is a standard describing the relative loudness of space within a range of frequencies.
 It was established in the U.S. for rating indoor noise such as the noise from air-conditioning equipment or similar.
-In Europe it is common to use the Noise Rating Curve – NR.
+In Europe, it is common to use the Noise Rating Curve – NR.

 NC-30 represents a specific noise curve that provides a comfortable level of noise of any given environment.